 I am very thankful because we got to try another place that had been on our list, Le Soufflé.
 My husband had been there more than ten years before and had fond memories, it was so close to the hotel that it was a no-brainer.
 We walked over and headed into a lovely little salon, enjoyed a coupe, toasting to our last night, and proceeded to select our soufflés.

 The meal is served in three courses.
 That is three soufflés.
-If you have never had soufflé, it looks deceptively light, but in reality it’s not!
+If you have never had soufflé, it looks deceptively light, but in reality, it’s not!
 I had previously only had chocolate soufflé for dessert so I had no idea what I was getting myself into!
-Here is a bit of advice….don’t eat more that two!
+Here is a bit of advice….don’t eat more than two!

 As the retirement strikes continued and gas for cars was becoming harder and harder to get, we worried about the taxi and bus situation.
 We decided to splurge and order a car through the hotel to ensure we would not have any problems when we left for the airport.